DavideDelBimbo/Music-Store/README.md

 # Music Store Playlist Manager

 ## Overview
-This project aims to develop a digital music store application focusing on playlist management.
-It focuses on using advanced techniques for compilation automation and continuous integration (CI).
+This project aims to develop a digital music store application based on playlist management.
+It focuses on using advanced techniques for build automation and continuous integration (CI).
 In addition, it combines Test-Driven Development (TDD) and Behavioral-Driven Development (BDD) approaches.

 ## Features
 - Create new playlists.